 - Financial Aid is first applied to tuition and fees.
 If tuition and fees and/or housing costs are covered by financial aid or other payment, up to $610 can transfer to the SVSU Bookstore to use the week before classes begin.
 To opt-in to this program go to Cardinal Direct, and click on “Bookstore Advance Opt-In”.
 You will need to let the Bookstore know you do have excess financial aid when paying for your books.

--The bookstore process for Winter begins January 6th and ends January 24th.
+-The bookstore process for Spring/Summer begins May 5th and ends May 16th.

--Loan refund checks will begin to be disbursed the first week of the Winter 2014 semester.
+-Loan refund checks will begin to be disbursed the first week of the Spring 2014 session for students enrolled in the Spring session only or both the Spring and Summer sessions.
+Summer only loans are not disbursed until after the Summer session begins.
 Check Cardinal Direct to see your current account summary by term.
-If you have a credit that results from your loan disbursement, you should expect a refund.
+If you have a credit that results from your disbursement, you should expect a refund.